How Achtung.app measures AI visibility

 Four reasons Achtung.app uses search-grounded over closed-book

-- It matches what users actually see.
-ChatGPT, Gemini, and Perplexity all default to live web search in their consumer products today.
-A closed-book API call measures the model's memory of training data, not what a real user would see when they ask the question.
+- Closer to actual usage.
+ChatGPT, Gemini, Perplexity, and Claude all run with live web search in their consumer products today.
+A closed-book API call measures the model's memory of training data, not what a model finds on the web for the query.
 That would be a category error: brand recall instead of AI visibility.
+Achtung.app measures the officially offered, web-grounded answers of each provider and deliberately does not reproduce the personal session of an individual user: account history, personalisation and interface experiments stay out, so that measurements remain comparable over time.

 - Citations are auditable for the customer.
 A search-grounded response carries URLs.
 You click, verify, confirm: "Yes, our brand is on that page, that's the source the model cited."
 Closed-book gives no such audit trail; neither the customer nor Achtung.app could tell whether a mention was real or hallucinated.